buuzai/human-benchmark-but-in-exe/README.md

 # Reaction Time

-A native Windows reaction time tester — no browser, no overhead, just you and the clock.
+A native Windows reaction time tester — no browser, no install, just you and the clock.

-## Why not just use Human Benchmark?
+## Why a native app?

-Browser-based tests have a problem: there's a layer of rendering pipeline between your click and the measurement.
-The score you get reflects your browser as much as it reflects you.
-This runs native, so what you measure is what you are.
+Browser-based tests run inside a rendering pipeline, an event loop, and a JS layer that all sit between your click and the measurement.
+A native app cuts out the browser and JS layers, so there's less *between* you and the timer.

+To be clear about what this does **not** fix: any GUI test — this one included — still has display latency.
+The clock can't know exactly when the green pixels actually light up your monitor; there's repaint, compositor, and panel response time in the way.
+The only way to measure that precisely is with a photodiode and external hardware.
+So treat your number here the same way you'd treat a Human Benchmark score: good for tracking yourself over time, not an absolute measure of human nerve speed.

+What this version does do is start the timer *after* the repaint is queued rather than before it, so the clock isn't running while the frame is still being drawn.
+It's a small honesty fix, not a magic latency eliminator.

 91 lines of Python.
 Compiled to a standalone `.exe`.